 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Playing fetch seems to be a game that should come to your dog naturally.
-However, many dogs have the instinct to go after a tossed object, but bringing the object back often seems to be a point of contention for many dogs.
+Playing fetch seems to be a game that should come to your dog naturally… right?
+Well, not really.
+Many dogs have the instinct to go after a tossed object, but bringing the object back often seems to be a point of contention for many dogs.
 When I first taught my dog fetch, we got stuck to that phase too.
 Typically, dogs DO love to play fetch because it involves working off boundless energy as well as positive interaction with their humans.
 However, dog owners should know that some pups do NOT take to playing fetch automatically.
 The good news is that you can teach a dog of any age to play fetch, even if it doesn’t come naturally.
 Check out my guide to fetch training your dog.

 I. You may have to motivate your dog to chase the object